 It is actually possible to go further to the Cambodian maritime border, but night sailing is not permitted and stops are at anchor, with mooring buoys being no longer permitted in Thailand.

-The companies only open from November to April, when the prevailing winds from the north east are at their best and the weather is dry and generally calm.
-Boats are moved across to Koh Samui during the rainy season.
+The companies only open from October to May, when the prevailing winds from the north east are at their best and the weather is dry and generally calm.

 The Companies – Koh Chang Sailing